-The Portuguese introduced sura (palm toddy) instead of the yeast in the process of fermentation in Goa, particularly in the making of wheat bread.
+The Portuguese introduced "Sura" instead of the yeast in the process of fermentation in Goa, particularly in the making of wheat bread.
 Sura was also used to make vinegar introduced in the Goan Christian cuisine by the Portuguese for adding flavour, provide a sour taste and as a preservative in meat, fish, vegetable and pickle recipes.

-Goans prepare different foods for different occasions - daily consumption, festive (religious and non-religious) occasions, food for the gods, rituals, ancestors, and according to the season.
-Food for daily consumption consists of rice, curry, fish/vegetables and pickles depending on the economic status.
+Goans prepare different foods for different occasions like daily consumption, festive occasions and food for the gods, rituals, ancestors and according to the season.
+Food for daily consumption consists of rice, curry, fish or vegetables and pickles depending on the economic status.
 Goans are basically non-vegetarian.
 Fish is an important item of their diet.
-But Hindus, unlike their Christian counterparts, are usually vegetarian and do not consume fish and meat (chicken and mutton) during religious festivals.
+But Hindus, unlike their Christian counterparts, are usually vegetarian and do not consume fish and meat during religious festivals.
 Rice is eaten in different forms.
 Rice for meals is boiled in water and drained.
 Hindus cook it without salt.
-A canjee is also made of rice.
-In the past canjee was cooked in a container called modki and was popular as breakfast or as a light meal when ill.
+A "Canjee" is also made of rice and was popular as breakfast or as a light meal when ill.
 Rice flour is also used to make a variety of roasted breads.
 Curry is made of coconut juice or by grinding coconut shavings to a fine paste with chillies, garlic, turmeric, dry coriander and tamarind.

-On festive occasions like Ganesh Chaturthi, Guddi Padva and Diwali, special food is prepared for the gods.
-At least a month before Ganesh Chaturthi, which takes place at the end of the monsoon season and before harvest, women prepare sweets.
+On festive occasions like Ganesh Chaturthi, Gudi Padva and Diwali, special food is prepared for the gods.
 For Diwali, the housewife cooks five kinds of puffed rice in addition to other food.
 These dishes are first offered to God on a banana leaf.

 Despite the two schools of cuisine traditions influenced by the respective religions of Hinduism and Christianity; there are some meeting points that present an interesting harmony.
 This blend of various cooking styles and influences is what makes Goan food so unique among the cuisines of India.